 Another potential driver of persistence is investment in infrastructure constructed to support the war plants, which could in turn increase productivity at other plants.
 One particularly salient example is the construction of the Interstate Highway System (IHS).
 As noted in Baum-Snow (2014), the early plans for the IHS were strongly influenced by the experience of the war.
 A key goal of the IHS was to facilitate continuity of supply to the armed forces in case of war-which meant creating good connections to war production facilities such as the treatment plants.
-In simple re-weighted treatment-control comparisons of counties in 2000, we find that treatment counties are 8 percent more likely to have an IHS connection (p = 0.05), and that this effect rises to 12 percent (p = 0.01) when focusing on non-ordnance plants.
-Treatment counties also have 9 additional IHS miles (p = 0.05) relative to the counterfactual comparison group.
+In simple re-weighted treatment-control comparisons of counties in 2000, we find that treatment counties are 8 percent more likely to have an IHS connection (p = 0.05), and that this effect rises to 12 percent (p = 0.05) relative to the counterfactual comparison group.
 These connections may certainly have contributed to the persistence of the effects identified above.